bueda/tornado-boilerplate/README.md

         vendor/
         environment.py
         fabfile.py
-        manage.py
+        app.py
         settings.py

-### apps
+### handlers

 Everything in this directory is added to the `PYTHONPATH` when the `environment.py` file is imported.

 ### lib

-Python packages and modules that aren't true Django 'apps' - i.e. they don't have their own models, views or forms.
-These are just regular Python classes and methods, and they don't go in the `INSTALLED_APPS` list of your project's settings file.
+Python packages and modules that aren't really Tornado request handlers.
+These are just regular Python classes and methods.

 Everything in this directory is added to the `PYTHONPATH` when the `environment.py` file is imported.